synacktiv/bip/README.rst

         hf = HxCFunc.from_addr(eafunc) # get the hexrays function
         hf.visit_cnode_filterlist(visit_call_printk, [CNodeExprCall]) # visit only the call nodes

-While visitors are practice (and "fast"), Bip expose also methods for directly recuperating the ``CNode`` objects as a list.
-The methods ``HxCFunc.get_cnode_filter`` and ``HxCFunc.get_cnode_filter_list`` allow to avoid to have a visitor function and make it easier to manipulate the hexrays API.
+While visitors are practice (and "fast"), Bip also exposes methods for directly recuperating the ``CNode`` objects as a list.
+The methods ``HxCFunc.get_cnode_filter`` and ``HxCFunc.get_cnode_filter_list`` allow to avoid having a visitor function and make it easier to manipulate the hexrays API.
 It is also worth noting that all visitors functions provided by ``HxCFunc`` objects are also available directly in ``CNode`` objects for visiting only a sub-tree of the full AST.